kieran-ohara/blog/jekyll/src/_posts/2019-11-06-refecting-on-the-step-up-to-leadership.md

 ---
 layout: post
-title: Reflecting on the step up to leadership
+title: Reflecting on the step up to leadership.
 tags: leadership
 date: 2019-11-06
 ---